 Managers also felt staff-prisoner relations were good (‘prisoners often remark on this’).
-They also valued keywork, and noted its impact on resettlement, which was another area they too saw as a strength, highlighting the role of probation and regular job fairs.
+They also valued Keywork, and noted its impact on resettlement, which was another area they too saw as a strength, highlighting the role of probation and regular job fairs.
 The gym was ‘excellent’, including the sports leadership course (linked to Brighton & Hove Albion).
 Cleanliness, plants & greenery, and artwork on the walls, were seen as a positive for all.
 They highlighted monthly family visits, and improved visits facilities, and felt equalities & diversity was a particular strength, noting a wide range of activities, good support for trans prisoners and a number of staff trained in trans awareness.
-The monthly ‘Lewes Community Group’ meeting between SMs and prisoner wing reps was rated too.
+The monthly ‘Lewes Community Group’ meeting between Senior Managers and prisoner wing reps was rated too.